carpentries-incubator/gap-lesson/04-testing.md

 3291487/362880
 ~~~

-Test files may be tested using the function `Test`, as documented [here](http://www.gap-system.org/Manuals/doc/ref/chap7.html#X87712F9D8732193C).
-As you may see above, they may include comments, with certain rules specifying
+As you see, the test file may include comments, with certain rules specifying
-where they may be placed.
+where they may be placed, because one should be able to distinguish comments
+in the test file from GAP output started with `#`.
+For that purpose,
+lines at the beginning of the test file that start with `#`", and one empty line
+together with one or more lines starting with `#` are considered as comments.
+All other lines are considered as GAP output from the preceding GAP input.

+To run the test, one should use the function `Test`, as documented [here](http://www.gap-system.org/Manuals/doc/ref/chap7.html#X87712F9D8732193C).
-Now we will run the test, assuming that the function `AvgOrdOfGroup` is already
+For example (assuming that the function `AvgOrdOfGroup` is already loaded):
-loaded.
-This test works correctly, so `Test` reports no discrepancies and
-returns `true`:

 ~~~ {.gap}
 Test("avgord.tst");